 - Take a little piece from the dough and roll to make a long cylindrical shape.

-- Let each piece slide on a fork starting from the top.
+- Let each piece slide on a gnocchi board or fork starting from the top.

 - Put them on a plate or the same pasta board sprinkled with flour and sprinkle flour on top again.

 - Boil some water.
-When it boils, add salt.
-Put the gnocchi.
-Cook them until they float.
-Take them away from the water with a slotted spoon.
-Transfer to individual pasta bowls.
+When it boils, add some salt.
+Drop the gnocchi.
+Cook them until they float about 3 minutes.
+Take them away from the water with a slotted spoon. the transfer to individual pasta bowls.

-- Meantime, melt the butter in a saucepan with low flame.
-Add the chopped sage leaves.
-Cook for about 3 minutes.
+- Meantime, on low heat in a saucepan, melt the butter.
+Add the sage leaves then cook for about 3 minutes.

-- Pour melted buter with sage on the gnocchi.
-Add another fresh sage leaf or two.
-Sprinkle with parmigiano reggiano.
+- Pour the browned buter with sage on the gnocchi then sprinkle with the Parmigiano Reggiano.
 Serve hot.